jolohaga/uclathes/README.md

 2. If you don't specify a \degreeyear, the value on the title page may be wrong.
-(This bug occurs in demo.ps.)
+(This bug occurs in demo.pdf.)

 Work around:  always specify \degreeyear.